 - Licenced/registered FBO and a copy of the license must be kept in the corporate office

 - Hygiene and sanitary conditions in the canteen must be as per Schedule 4 of the FSSA, 2006

 - All guidelines pertaining to preparing, cooking, storing and serving of food must be as per FSSAI guidelines so as to prevent cross-contamination.

 - Good hygiene practices as per FSSA must be followed in adhering to personal hygiene as well as to the cleanliness and sanitation of the kitchen, equipment, utensils, and crockery.

 - Raw foods and ingredients must be procured only from registered or licensed vendors.

-- Water used for cooking must be potable and regularly tested in an NABL laboratory recognised by FSSAI for water testing
+- Water used for cooking must be portable and regularly tested in a NABL laboratory recognized by FSSAI for water testing

 Another important aspect that must not be overlooked is to place posters in the food preparation areas that remind the food handlers about